OffchainLabs/arbitrum-classic/docs/Chain_parameters.md

 For executing in a production-like setting, we suggest the following parameters:

 - stake requirement: 1 Eth, or 2% of total value in chain, whichever is more
-- grace period: 180 minutes
+- grace period: 360 minutes
 - speed limit: 1.0
 - max assertion size: 50 seconds

-(We say "production-like setting" because we currently **srongly recommend against** using Arbitrum Rollup in a true production setting on the main chain.)
+(We say "production-like setting" because we currently **strongly recommend against** using Arbitrum Rollup in a true production setting on the main chain.)

 If you're debugging your dApp, you care more about fast turnaround than security, so we suggest the following parameters: